ssorcerror/vrport/README.md

+# VRPort
+Repo to port over real live videos into a virtual environment.

-# VRdrobe
+# VRDrobe
-Repo to make VR wardrobes with some Computer Vision ML magic.
+Add in wardrobes when in VR VR wardrobes with some Computer Vision ML magic.